google/bms-toolkit/docs/user-guide.md

 You can skip all RU/PSU patching steps and install only the base software by specifying the command line option `--no-patch`.
-You can then apply patches separately later, either manually or by using the toolkit.
+You can then apply patches separately later, either manually or by using the oracle-toolkit.

 Alternatively, you can apply RAC GI and RDBMS patches independently from the base software installations by using the script `apply-patch.sh`.
 This script